rafalp/Misago/dev-docs/plugins/hooks/get-category-data-hook.md

     ...
 ```

-A standard Misago function used to build a `dict` with category result from queryset's result.
+Misago function used to build a `dict` with category result from queryset's result.

 ### Arguments